Waterfront Space Guide with Friends of Waterfront Seattle

 Over a decade in the making, Waterfront Seattle fulfills the public’s vision: beautiful public spaces for all, a salmon-friendly seawall, and year-round activities for culture, education, and fun.
 Our future waterfront will be a lively mixing ground for our community while also nurturing our near-shore environment.
 Friends of Waterfront Seattle is the city’s nonprofit partner, helping to build, steward, and program the park – today and into the future.

-The Waterfront Space Guide will greet visitors to Waterfront Space, and work on special projects that support Friends of Waterfront Seattle’s mission.
+The Waterfront Space Guide will greet visitors to Waterfront Space, the Waterfront Project showroom and community gathering space, and work on special projects that support Friends of Waterfront Seattle’s mission.

 Responsibilities & Details